EEN421/EEN421.github.io/_posts/2026-08-18-KQL-Detection-of-the-Week-The-Query-That-Wrote-Itself-Eight-Times.md

 // analyst sees it and investigates instead of trusting a silent filter.
 | where AppPool contains "SharePoint"
      or AppPool contains "SecurityTokenService"
 // Indexed prefilter on the child image.
-Broad, fast, strict superset.
+This is the detection boundary:
+// anything not in AllChildTerms is dropped here and never classified.
 | where FileName has_any (AllChildTerms)
 | extend Self = Bare(FileName)
 // Classify the child process.
+The prefilter above is the gate; the case()
-Not filtered — classified.
-A whoami.exe under
+// below is the label.
+A whoami.exe under w3wp.exe survived the prefilter
-// w3wp.exe is a finding regardless of whether it's on a list, and the list
-// is here to rank the output, not gate it.
+// because it's in the list; now it gets ranked so the analyst sees
+// structure.
+"Other" catches anything the prefilter let through that
+// doesn't match a specific category (possible via has_any tokenization).
 | extend ChildClass = case(
       Self in (ShellsAndInterpreters), "ShellOrInterpreter",
       Self in (ReconTools),            "ReconTool",